Liberty International (organization): ISIL Era

 The International Society for Individual Liberty is an association of individuals and organizations dedicated to building a free and peaceful world, respect for individual rights and liberties, and an open and competitive economic system based on voluntary exchange and free trade.
 Members and affiliated organizations pursue this goal through independent action, using their freely chosen strategies.
 The association exists to promote the exchange of information and ideas, to study diverse strategies and to foster fellowship.

-In 2016 ISIL adopted the public name Liberty International and added international board members, including Swedish Per Bylund, in 2019 Polish Jacek Spendel as president, and in 2022 Jose Cordiero of Spain.
+In 2016 ISIL adopted the public name Liberty International to avoid association with ISIL and added international board members, including Swedish Per Bylund, in 2019 Polish Jacek Spendel as president, and in 2022 Jose Cordeiro of Spain.